Since 1 April 2013, local authorities have taken on responsibility for public health from the NHS.

 The health and wellbeing board have developed a shared vision for Somerset that people live healthy and independent lives, supported by thriving and connected communities with timely and easy access to high-quality and efficient public services when they need them.

-Our priorities are to enable:
+Our priorities are to help:

-- Somerset people to able to live independently.
+- Somerset people live independently.

 Public health works in the following areas:

 - community safety and accident prevention